Andrew McCutchen Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- Among qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 13th and he is 71st in slugging.
+- Among qualifying hitters in baseball, he ranks 46th in batting average, 16th in on-base percentage, and 44th in slugging.

-- He has gone deep in one of 13 games, and in 2% of his plate appearances.
+- He has hit a long ball in two of 14 games played this year, and in 3.6% of his plate appearances.

-- In three games this year, McCutchen has picked up an RBI, with more than one RBI once.
+- In four games this year (28.6%), McCutchen has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this year (30.8%), including one multi-run game.
+- He has scored at least once five times this season (35.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.